Blog

 Does my degree need to be in a specific field?

 No. Any degree from a recognised German university qualifies you for the 18-month post-study work visa.
-However, for the EU Blue Card, your job should relate to your qualification.
+For the EU Blue Card, your job should relate to your qualification.
 For a standard work permit, the connection between your degree and your job is evaluated more flexibly.

 Life after Graduation